CatherineJOnia/ChatGPT/README.md

 ChatGPT is a natural language processing (NLP) model developed by OpenAI that uses machine learning to generate text conversations.
 It can be used to build interactive bots that can engage with users in a conversational way and provide real-time responses based on input.
 It provides near-human level conversation quality and can be used for applications such as customer support, virtual assistants and natural language understanding.

+ChatOnia is a web application that allows users to choose between the OpenAI language models, test their capabilities, and select the model that best suits a given task.

 ## Features